benkutil/benkutil.github.io/source/_portfolio/2012-11-roomtag.md

     -   figure:
             image: portfolio/roomtag-sandbox.jpg
             alt: Finding who occupies offices within the building
-            caption: Customers made it clear that having an audit log and roll backs helped them feel confident in their work, and provided the oversight needed in some corporate envi
+            caption: Customers made it clear that having an audit log and roll backs helped them feel confident in their work, and provided the oversight needed in some corporate environments.
     -   body: |
             I found customers either had space planning, or asset tracking tasks, but they did not do both those tasks at the same time.
 I worked with Roomtag to move their asset tracking functionality into a separate service.
         figure: